 Data leads to testing.
 And testing leads to faster and faster execution.

 But here’s the problem… planning hasn’t quite caught up.

 Even the word instils fear in a lot of people.
 Thoughts of in-depth workshops, weeks of research and complicated mapping diagrams are conjured up.

 And whilst a certain amount of ‘deep thinking’ is often required to plan stuff properly, that doesn’t mean it has to be slow.

 Isn’t it time that marketing planning caught up?

 Well, I’ll let you in on a little secret.

 It kind of already has, you just need to know where to look…

-In fact, there are just two important things you need to make your marketing planning process faster.
+In fact, there are just two important things you need to simplify your marketing planning process.

 Let’s get to it!